Jeffresh/clustering-adaptative-method/README.md

 # Clustering adaptative method
-Adaptative method for do clustering uknowing the number of centers.
+Adaptative method for do clustering whitout defining the numbers of centers previously.